q3769/conseq4j/README.md

 First, it is the API client's responsibility and concern how tasks are submitted.
 If execution order is imperative, the client has to ensure that tasks are submitted in proper sequence to begin with.
 Fortunately often times, that is naturally the case e.g. when the client is under the management of a messaging provider running a single caller thread.
-Otherwise, however, if the caller is multi-threaded when submitting tasks, then organically there is no such thing as sequence among the tasks that are concurrently submitted from different threads.
-The client has to coordinate the submission sequence, which may not be trivial as Java does not provide a strong guarantee on thread scheduling.
-Multiple threads of the same priority and arrival time, for example, could be scheduled to run in arbitrary order.
-The sequencing capability of the conseq4j API will be rendered moot if the client cannot provide definitive submission order in the first place.
+Otherwise, however, if the client is multi-threaded when submitting tasks, then organically there is no such thing as sequence among the tasks that are concurrently submitted from different threads.
+It may not be trivial for the client to establish definitive submission order as Java does not provide a strong guarantee on thread scheduling.
+The sequencing capability of the conseq4j API will be rendered moot if there is no definitive submission order in the first place.

 Once some submission sequence is established by the API client, it is then conseq4j's concern and responsibility that further processing of the submitted tasks is executed in the meaningful order and concurrency as promised.
-Whatever way the tasks have been scheduled and submitted, conseq4j guarantees "fair" execution order: Related tasks of the same sequence key are sequentially executed in the same order as submitted - the earliest-submitted task gets executed first;
-meanwhile, unrelated tasks can be executed in parallel.
+Although having no control or guarantee over how task submissions are scheduled, conseq4j does guarantee "fair" execution order after tasks are submitted to it: Related tasks of the same sequence key are sequentially executed in the same order as submitted - the earliest-submitted task gets executed first; meanwhile, unrelated tasks can be executed in parallel.

 In other words, see the TL;DR above.